buzzqw/TUS/OBSS/OBSSv2-eng.md

 Although mimics are not intrinsically evil, some sages suggest that they attack men and other intelligent creatures more for amusement than for sustenance.
 The desire to deceive others is part of their being, and their surprise attacks represent the culmination of this desire.

-A typical mimic has a volume of 7 cubic feet (3 ft by 3 ft by 7 ft) and weighs about 900 pounds.
+A typical mimic has a volume of 0.2 cubic meters (1 m by 1 m by 0.2 m) and weighs about 400 kg.
 Legends and stories tell of larger mimics, with the ability to take the form of houses, ships, or entire underground complexes that they garnish with treasures (both real and fake) to lure their unsuspecting food inside.

 ### Minotaur